webmapper/cartiqo-documentation/README.md

 *Not every layer has the same amount of subdevisions.
 All layers contain `type`, most also contain a `subtype` and some even contain a `subsubtype` when needed.*

 ###### `originalid`
-The `originalid` contains the feature id from the original dataset.
-This can be the Natural Earth dataset, Top10NL, BGT or even OSM ID's.
+The `originalid` contains the feature id from the original data set.
+This can be the Natural Earth data set, Top10NL, BGT or even OSM ID's.
 No transformation is done on this number.
 When the `originalid` is missing it means a custom geometric transformation (other than simplification) on the feature has occurred, like merging features or transformation from polygon to line.
 These new features can therefore not be mapped back to its original source.

 ###### `name`
 The Dutch name of the feature if provided by the source data.